tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

   </tr>
 </table>

-To show the effects, let&#8217;s copy the data from TestRowCompression into a new table.
+To show the effects, let's copy the data from TestRowCompression into a new table.

 sql
 SELECT ItemID ,